Nio To Show New ET7 at April Shanghai Auto Show, Reveals First Glimpse Of Sedan's Production Body

 NIO Limited (NYSE: NIO) users and investors are expected to get a more detailed glimpse of its first-ever sedan model later this month.

-What Happened: Nio, which unveiled its ET7 sedan at the Nio Day event held earlier this year, is expected to exhibit the model at the Shanghai Auto show, the CnEVPost reported.
+What Happened: Nio, which unveiled its ET7 sedan at the Nio Day event held earlier this year, is expected to exhibit the model at the Shanghai auto show, the CnEVPost reported.
 The show is scheduled to be held April 19-28.

 Interior details of the car will likely be made public at the event, the report said.